 - MPS IIID is caused by deficiency of the enzyme N-acetylglucosamine 6-sulfatase (N-acetyltransferase), encoded by the gene GNS.

 Diagnostic sequencing analysis of the panel of genes associated with MPS III is available for patients with a clinical diagnosis who have not had a fibroblast enzyme study to identify the specific subtype (FQ).
 For patients with mutations not identified by full gene sequencing, a separate deletion/duplication assay is available using a targeted CGH array (HV).
-For questions about testing for MPS III, call the Emory Genetics Laboratory at (470) 378-2200.
+For questions about testing for MPS III, call EGL Genetics at (470) 378-2200.
 For further clinical information about lysosomal storage diseases, including management and treatment, call the Emory Lysosomal Storage Disease Center at (404) 778-8565 or (800) 200-1524.

 1. Muenzer, J., The mucopolysaccharidoses: a heterogeneous group of disorders with variable pediatric presentations.
 J Pediatr, 2004.
 144(5 Suppl): p.
 S27-34.